Digital repatriation

-Digital repatriation is the return of items of cultural heritage in a digital format to the communities from which they originated.
-The term originated from within anthropology, and typically referred to the creation of digital photographs of ethnographic material, which would then be made available to members of the originating culture.
-However, the term has also been applied to museum, library, and archives collections, and can refer not only to digital photographs of items, but also digital collections and virtual exhibits including 3D scans and audio recordings.
+Digital repatriation is the return of cultural heritage items in a digital format to the communities from which they originated.
+The term originated from within anthropology and typically referred to the creation of digital photographs of ethnographic material, which would then be made available to members of the originating culture.
+However, the term has also been applied to museum, library, and archives collections, and can refer not only to digital photographs of items but also to digital collections and virtual exhibits including 3D scans and audio recordings.
 Intangible cultural heritage, which includes traditional skills and knowledge, can also be digitally repatriated to communities.

 Digital repatriation is becoming increasingly relevant as more cultural institutions make their collections available online.
-This increased access is sometimes at odds with the desires of the originating culture, since it limits their ability to curate and define terms of access to their cultural materials.
-Many cultural institutions are making efforts to involve communities in collection display and description.
-Recently, some cultural heritage institutions are also making the effort to return control and access of digital materials to original cultures.
+This increased access is sometimes at odds with the desires of the originating culture since it limits their ability to curate and define terms of access to their cultural materials.
+Many cultural institutions are making efforts to involve communities in collection display and description, with recent efforts of cultural heritage-specific institutions to return control and access of digital materials to original cultures.
 This has led to the development of digital software and tools to help achieve these goals.

 Digital surrogates

-Proponents of digital surrogacy argue that it can offer benefits to originating cultures, scholars, and educators.
+Proponents of digital surrogacy argue that it can benefit originating cultures, scholars, and educators.
 For originating cultures, digital surrogates can make cultural objects accessible to dispersed populations, reunite collections of physically scattered objects, or provide access to objects for which physical repatriation is challenging.
 Digital surrogates can provide an interactive experience for community members and inspire new community engagement with cultural objects.
-High quality digital surrogates can aid with preservation of the original objects, provide documentation for collections management, and give scholars access to the surrogates for continued study regardless of where the original artifacts are located.
-However, scholars caution that digital surrogates are alternative representations of an object, rather than replacements for the original objects.
+High-quality digital surrogates can aid with the preservation of the original objects, provide documentation for collections management, and give scholars access to the surrogates for continued study regardless of where the original artifacts are located.
+However, scholars caution that digital surrogates are alternative representations of an object rather than replacements for the original objects.